Linear Algebra

 Intersection of Planes

-Given three planes, if their normal vectors satisfy this criteria then the plane must intersect at a unique point.
+Given three planes (1,2,3), the plane must intersect at a unique point when

 n1(n2×n3)0